onkarkulkarni545/SLackathon-Weather-Analysis-and-Visualization-Mission/README.md

    For Space science- deciding the time and date of launching the satellite and also for other space activities.

-   For transportation activites at coastal areas and sea-deciding the arrival and departure timing of ship.
+   For transportation activities at coastal areas and sea-deciding the arrival and departure timing of ship.

-   For Government-take some decissions on climate change
+   For Government-take some decision on climate change

  ## Demo Video